agsb/jelly/documents/CircuitDesign.md

 ### Math Lookups and Decoder

-One latch 74HC574, U5, takes D0-D7 from data bus, gives Q0-Q7 as A0-A7 into U2, clock is CK5;
+One latch 74HC574, U5, takes D0-D7 from data bus, gives Q0-Q7 as A0-A7 into U3, clock is CK5;

-One eeprom At28C16, U2, takes Q0-Q7 from U5 into A0-A7, takes M0-M2 from U1 into A8-A10, gives Q0-Q7 into U6;
+One eeprom At28C16, U3, takes Q0-Q7 from U5 into A0-A7, takes M0-M2 from U1 into A8-A10, gives Q0-Q7 into U6;

-One latch 74HC574, U6, takes Q0-Q7 from U2 into D0-D7, giving Q0-Q7 as D0-D7 into data bus, output enable is /OE6, clock is CK6;
+One latch 74HC574, U6, takes Q0-Q7 from U3 into D0-D7, giving Q0-Q7 as D0-D7 into data bus, output enable is /OE6, clock is CK6 tied at M3;

-When M3 is low, results does not go to latch U6, but is used to set three signal lines as _begin_ (M3 or M0), _again_ (M3 or M1) and _next_ (M3 or M2);
+When M3 is low, results does not go to latch U6, but is used to set three active low signal lines: _begin_ (M3 or M0), _again_ (M3 or M1) and _next_ (M3 or M2);

 When M3 is high, it is used to enable clock for U6 (CK6) and load results from lookup table for math functions and translate opcode;